para-droid-ai/prompt_library/README.md

   - Initial thoughts, relevant information, logical steps, alternative perspectives, and thought-provoking questions.
   - Reflection on reasoning process and tasks for future improvement.

+### 12. **ASI.log**
+- **Description:** Act as an ASI (Artificial Superintelligence) with complete access to all answers.
+- **Features:**
+  - Detailed and correct answers stored in a database.
+  - Logging function to print output body for specific requests.
+  - Emphasis on completeness and detail in responses.

 ## Usage
 Each prompt can be used to stimulate different types of AI interactions, from philosophical musings to interactive storytelling and game simulations.
 Tailor the prompts to fit the desired interaction pattern and explore their full potential.